- Ways to Replace Toxic Household Cleaners Using Natural Cleaning Solutions

 - Tiles: Steam the bathroom to loosen the dirt.
 Mix baking soda and lemon juice to form a paste.
 Rub the paste into the grout using an old toothbrush or your fingers.
 Leave for a few minutes or longer if they are very dirty, then wipe off with a damp cloth.

-- The bath and basin: Clean with baking soda and a damp cloth.
+- The bath and basin: These can be cleaned with baking soda and a damp cloth.
 This will also remove odors so there’s no chemical smell.
 To make your taps sparkle, clean them with white vinegar, but be sure to rinse them thoroughly with warm water or the vinegar may eat the plating.

-- Showers: Clean the tiles as previously instructed.
-To clean the grimy film off the door, use white vinegar, rinse, and shine dry.
+- Showers: For the tiles, clean as previously instructed.
+To clean the grimy film off of the door, use white vinegar, rinse, and shine dry.

 Natural Alternatives to Kitchen Cleaners

 - Cleaning your oven: Use four teaspoons baking soda and one teaspoon borax.
 Mix to a paste with a little water.
 Rub onto the oven, then wipe off with a damp cloth.

 - Microwaves: Place a lemon cut or two inside the microwave.
 Microwave on high for two minutes.
 Remove the lemon and wipe away the grease and grime.

 - Drains: Put one tablespoon baking soda and one cup of white vinegar down the drain.
 Pour a kettle of boiling water down the drain.
 It will bubble and foam and sometimes spit back some dirt and slime.
 If it is very badly blocked, repeat this a few times.

 - Dishes: Pour two teaspoons of white vinegar into your rinse water to sterilize and give sparkle to your dishes.

 - Cutting board: To remove odors from a wooden chopping board, rub with dry mustard powder, then brush off.